hsuehyt/MocapMapRenamer/README.md

 - UI integrated directly in Maya's Script Editor
 - Browse and select your `moCapMatchers` folder
 - Load available bone systems from `.txt` files
+- Select original character skeleton system to be rename
 - Select target system for renaming
 - Apply batch renaming easily to all joint nodes in the scene